-However, another much smaller quilt-related shop opened in the Village over Vita’s in 2000 — The Quilters Studio/Anne Dawson’s Quilt Restorations, a business which sells new and antique quilts and repairs and restores of quilts as well as the teaching of quito making.
+However, another much smaller quilt-related shop opened in the Village over Vita’s in 2000 — The Quilters Studio/Anne Dawson Quilt Restoration, a business which carries and sells a few new and antique quilts but whose real focus is repairs and restores of quilts as well as the teaching of quito making.
 Anne added sewing and quilting notions in June 2008.
 (And a new sign in 2013!)

 Stop by and get your winning ticket and help the Seniors of Lopez at the same time!
 Each year the winning ticket is drawn at EQ’s first fall meeting, the 2nd Tuesday of September.
 Let’s hope you buy the winning ticket to one of these beautiful quilts!